The Pulse: Paris

 This lead Madame Dupont into a wider discussion: the idea of letters, and the older idea of numbers, descended from the Babylonians, not the Hebrews or Greeks.
 The Babylonians — scathingly derided by the Jews and the Christians — derived them from the Akkadians, who got them from the Sumerians, who it seems, begat almost everything.

 Instead of pointing to a Prime Mover of numbers that transcended numbers themselves, the study of Mesopotamia pointed to the practical origin of numbers — trade, vats of wine, and bushels of barley.
 These they counted in base ten and base sixty: 10 X 60 + 6 X 10 + 6.
 In the eyes of the Chosen People — and the people who then chose themselves — the numbers of business became strumpet numbers.
-The Whore of Babylonian!
+The Whore of Babylon!
 666!
 Passing through the mystery cults of the Classical world, these demonic digits danced into the bonfires of the Medieval mind.

 But of course Pascal couldn't have known back in the 1650s about the secrets hidden in the cuneiform script of the Mesopotamians.
 These secrets remained buried until the mid-19th century.
 And despite Pascal's claims about revelations, axioms, and intuition, he couldn't have intuited it either.
 He couldn't have known that letters (even the Word, sacred as it may be) and numbers (from the demons of 666 to Plato's ladder of mathematical Truth) were simply historical constructions.
 Endless sequences of markings in clay.
 Digits on screens.
 Circling around us, with no diameter and no intrinsic pattern.

-These were the hard facts that as a French woman she'd known since high school.
+These were the hard facts that as a French woman she'd known since university.
 The years with Conrad, from the barricades to their apartment in the fifteenth arrondissement, didn't change them.
 The facts were fixed, solid, almost as comfortable as their lives together in their second-floor apartment above the cafés of Boulevard Montparnasse.

 Until, that is, he died.
 Until she came back to the Latin Quarter to try to remember who she once was.